 And be sure to order the s’mores dessert.
 We took this tip from our server and are so glad we did.
 It’s perfectly balanced between all the flavors of this campfire staple — but better.

 Fort Myers River District

 The revitalized downtown is worth spending an afternoon exploring.
-You’ll find unusual boutiques and galleries, like this steampunk-style place, plus public art, cafes and more.
+You’ll find unusual boutiques and galleries plus public art, cafes and more.